PyLegalIR-anonymous/pylegalir-benchmark/README.md

 This repository contains the dataset, synthetic silver labels, and code to evaluate retrieval models on PyLegalIR.

 ## Updates
-- Link to new version of dataset containing 64k legal cases of the Supreme Court of Paraguay: https://drive.google.com/file/d/1BE7mxj3k-SlsMa8g9taLA_VXNN5IR9fj/view?usp=drive_link
+- Link to a new version of the dataset containing 64k legal cases of the Supreme Court of Paraguay: https://drive.google.com/file/d/1BE7mxj3k-SlsMa8g9taLA_VXNN5IR9fj/view?usp=drive_link

 ## 📂 Repository Structure